heyjianjing/eliu_summer_2024/README.md

 * Step function for discrete output of either 1 or 0 for classification
 * Sigmoid function to approximate step function
 * Derivation of gradient of squared loss function for classification
-* Binary classification of 1D data points
+* Implement binary classification of 1D data points

 `05`
 * Cross-entropy loss function and intuition
 * Derivation of gradient of cross-entropy loss function
-* Binary classification of 1D data points
+* Implement binary classification of 1D data points

 `06`
-* Binary classification of 2D data points with cross-entropy loss function
+* Implement binary classification of 2D data points with cross-entropy loss function

 `07`
 * Use linear model to handle nonlinearity